Ben-geo/Attention-Is-All-You-Need/README.md

-# Attention-Is-All-You-Need
+# Attention Is All You Need

-This is a reproduction of 2017 paper attention is all you need
+This is a summary and partial reproduction of the 2017 paper *Attention Is All You Need*,

-Let's start with the need for Transformer; a model that only used the attention and removed the need for Recurrence or convultions for sequential data
+which introduced the Transformer — a model that relies solely on attention mechanisms, removing the need for recurrence or convolutions in sequence modeling.

+---

+## Motivation: Why Transformers?

+Traditional sequence models relied on **Recurrence** (RNNs, LSTMs, GRUs) or **Convolutions** (CNNs), but both have limitations.

-## Limitations of Recurrence and Convolutions
+### Limitations of Recurrence

-### Recurrence

-- **Lack of Parallelization :** RNN passes sequences back into the model. so for each hidden state you need to have already computed the hidden state in the the previous step.
-So inherently we can not parallelize them, This slows down training by a lot.
-- **Vanishing/Exploding Gradients :** Information is lost as more and more information is passed through the RNN. ( LSTM solves this to some extent but not entirely)
+- **Lack of Parallelization:**
+  RNNs process tokens sequentially — each hidden state depends on the previous one.
+  This prevents full parallelization during training and slows it down significantly.

+- **Vanishing/Exploding Gradients:**
+  Information must propagate through many time steps, which can cause gradients to vanish or explode.
+  LSTMs and GRUs mitigate this but do not fully solve it.

+---

-### Convolutions
+### Limitations of Convolutions

-- **Small Receptive Field :** Local blocks get access to data within that block alone (example top left and bottom right corner of an image) so to get information from both these points a lot of layers have to be stacked.
-- **Positional Invariance :** They are not good at capturing where the pattern is (a cats nose is a cats nose no matter where it is in the image). in sequences the position matters a lot, to solve this positional encoding can be done but Convolutions itself doesn't prioritize position
+- **Small Receptive Field:**
+  A convolutional layer only captures local context.
+  To model long-range dependencies, multiple layers must be stacked, increasing computation.

+- **Positional Invariance:**
+  CNNs are designed to detect *what* patterns exist, not *where* they occur.
+  In sequences, position matters, so explicit **positional encoding** is needed.

+---

-## Model Architecture
+## Transformer Architecture Overview

-![Directly taken from the paper](model_architecture.png)
+![Directly taken from the paper](model_architecture.png) *Figure from Vaswani et al., 2017 — "Attention Is All You Need"*

-"the encoder maps an input sequence of symbol representations (x1, ..., xn) to a sequence of continuous representations z = (z1, ..., zn).
-Given z, the decoder then generates an output sequence (y1, ..., ym) of symbols one element at a time."
+> "The encoder maps an input sequence of symbol representations $(x_1, ..., x_n)$
+> to a sequence of continuous representations $z = (z_1, ..., z_n)$.
+> Given $z$, the decoder generates an output sequence $(y_1, ..., y_m)$ one element at a time."

+The model consists of **stacked encoders** and **stacked decoders**, each made up of sublayers with residual connections and layer normalization.

+---

-#### Encoder
+## Encoder

+The **encoder** processes the **source sequence** into contextual representations.

+Each encoder block has **two sublayers**:

+### 1. Multi-Head Self-Attention

+- **Q**: queries from the same source sequence
+- **K**: keys from the same source sequence
+- **V**: values from the same source sequence

+Every token attends to all other tokens in the source, allowing direct modeling of dependencies regardless of distance.

+### 2. Position-Wise Feed-Forward Network

+- Two fully connected layers applied independently to each position:
+  \[
+  \text{FFN}(x) = \max(0, xW_1 + b_1)W_2 + b_2
+  \]
+- Same parameters are shared across all positions.

+---

-#### Decoder
+## Decoder

+The **decoder** generates the **target sequence** step-by-step, attending to both previous outputs and the encoder’s representations.

+Each decoder block has **three sublayers**:

+### 1. Masked Multi-Head Self-Attention

+- **Q**: queries from the target sequence so far
+- **K**: keys from the target sequence so far
+- **V**: values from the target sequence so far
+- A mask prevents each position from attending to future tokens.

+### 2. Multi-Head Cross-Attention

+- **Q**: queries from the decoder’s previous sublayer
+- **K**: keys from the encoder output
+- **V**: values from the encoder output

+This lets the decoder attend to the entire encoded source sequence.

+### 3. Position-Wise Feed-Forward Network

+Same as in the encoder — applied independently at each position.

+---